 To become a certified Master Gardener Volunteer, any resident of Wisconsin 18 years or older is eligible to become a Master Gardener Volunteer.
 Participants must attend 36 hours of instruction, fulfill a commitment to volunteer at least 24 hours of service to their community, and score a satisfactory grade on a final examination on the material covered.
 The exam is a take‑home, open‑book exam.

 Potential Master Gardner Volunteers should be interested in horticulture, dependable, unbiased and open-minded, and willing to help people with their horticultural concerns.
-Possible activities for volunteers are to assist in diagnosing plant problems, assist 4-H Clubs and other youth groups seeking information about plants, provide gardening talks to community organizations, assist in writing newsletters, assist in future Master Gardener Volunteer programs, assist in answering horticultural inquiries, or assist your local Extension Agent at various community events.
+Possible activities for volunteers are to assist in diagnosing plant problems, assist 4-H Clubs and other youth groups seeking information about plants, provide gardening talks to community organizations, assist in writing newsletters, assist in future Master Gardener Volunteer programs, assist in answering horticultural inquiries, or assist your local Extension Educator at various community events.

 To maintain Master Gardener Volunteer status, 10 hours of certified educational activity and 24 hours of donated time are required per year.
 The Chippewa Valley Master Gardeners have a monthly meeting the second Monday of the month at 6:00 p.m. at the Chippewa County Courthouse.
 The purpose of these meetings is to discuss Master Gardener Volunteer business (community projects, volunteer opportunities, etc.) and to provide continued Master Gardener Volunteer training.
 We generally have a guest speaker or garden tour.
 As a certified Master Gardener Volunteer, we hope that you will join us at our monthly meetings.